Independent Energy Solutions

 Energy is at the core of twenty-first century life, and that energy mostly comes to us as electrical energy.
-We rely so heavily on electrical energy for work, leisure, and living that we can barely afford to be without it for a moment, as we soon realise when there’s a power blackout.
+We rely so heavily on electrical energy for work, leisure, and living that we can barely afford to be without it for a moment, as we soon realize when there’s a power blackout.
 The most convenient way for us to get our electrical energy is from the mains grid; that network of towers, poles, wires, and substations that stretch across the most of country and joins nearly everyone to the large centralised generating stations spread throughout Australia.
 But not everyone can connect to the mains grid – perhaps because it doesn’t come nearby, or perhaps because it’s too expensive to connect.
-In these situations electrical energy can be provided by an independent energy solution.
+In these situations, electrical energy can be provided by an independent energy solution

 Renewable energy sources are also ideal for providing independent electrical energy.
-There is a wide range of sources of renewable energy including: solar photo-voltaic, wind, micro-hydroelectric, cogeneration, biogas, geothermal, tidal, and wave energy.
+There is a wide range of sources of renewable energy including: solar photo-voltaic, wind, micro hydroelectric, cogeneration, biogas, geothermal, tidal, and wave energy.
 However, most of these sources are difficult to implement on a small scale, or will only work in very specific places.
 Solar photo-voltaic (PV) energy is the best form of renewable energy to use on a small scale (remote plant or household) at any location because it’s relatively cheap to install, scalable, reliable, low maintenance, long-lasting, and works anywhere.

 Solar panels can collect a lot of energy, but they can’t provide enough power for our high-powered appliances.
 We could install enough solar panels to match our maximum power demand, but this would be very expensive and would take up a lot of space, and most of the time we wouldn’t need it.
 It still also still wouldn’t help us at night when solar panels don’t produce any energy.